 We face a variety of risks and uncertainties in our business.
 Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also become important factors that affect our business.
-If any of the following risks occur, our business, financial condition, results of operations and future growth prospects could be materially and adversely affected.
+If any of the following risks occurs, our business, financial statements and future growth prospects could be materially and adversely affected.
+Unless otherwise stated or the context otherwise requires, the following risks do not reflect the changes to our business that may occur if we consummate the proposed merger with Keryx.